SEO for Melbourne Restaurants

 The Perfect HTML Menu Page

-Dish Names as Headings
+Treat Dish Names as Headings

-Dietary Tags as HTML
+Surface Dietary Tags in HTML

-Price as Structured Data
+Expose Prices as Structured Data

 The PDF Menu Trap — Real Numbers